 Prepaid phone cards, tips from Better Business Bureau.

 Recently the Federal Trade Commission had investigated the prepaid phone cards from the company called DR Phone Communications for more than 12 months.
 And they found out that the cards averaged only 40 percent of the minutes advertised by the company in the media.
 According to a settlement with the FTC, DR Phone Communications can’t make false claims or advertisements about its prepaid phone cards, the minutes on its card and the per-minute rates.
 The company must take out all their deceptive materials used in the marketing and sales of its prepaid phone cards.
-In addition to this, they have to publish clearly and prominently disclose all fees and when they apply and when the calling card expires.
+In addition to this, they have to publish and disclose all fees.
+And when they apply along with when the calling card expires.

-Before purchasing a prepaid phone card, the BBB encourages consumers to carefully read the marketing materials, such as posters or web pages, including the fine print, and to consider the following:
+Before purchasing a prepaid phone card, the Better Business Bureau encourages consumers to carefully read their marketing materials.
+Posters or web pages, including the fine print, and to consider the following.

-• Are the minutes only good for a single call?
+Are the minutes only good for a single call?
 Do multiple calls drastically reduce the minutes?
-Is there a higher rate (less minutes) if you use the “toll free access” number rather than the “local access” number?
+Is a higher rate applies if you use the “toll free access” rather than “local access” number?

 Can you use the minutes to call a cell phone (Mobile phone)?

 Are the rates higher for an international call ( IDD calls form country to country)?

 If your prepaid phone card doesn’t work as advertised, you can contact the Better Business Bureau FTC at (877) 382-4657 or online at ftc.gov/complaint and the Federal Communications Commission at (888) 225-5322 or online at esupport.fcc.gov/complinats.htm.